 Embroidery machines work with thread, not ink.
 That means:

-- Text should be at least 0.25" tall or it becomes illegible
+- Text must be at least 0.25 inches tall or it becomes illegible

-- Design area is small - typically 2.5" ร 2.5" for front center placement
+- Design area is small, typically 2.5 by 2.5 inches for front-center placement

-After analyzing thousands of hat listings across Etsy and Shopify stores, patterns emerge:
+After analyzing thousands of hat listings across Etsy and Shopify:

 - Niche identifiers - "Dog Mom" with a paw icon, profession-specific designs, hobby markers